Category Archives: Neck Pain

 Our neck must support our head, itself about a tenth of our overall body weight.
 It must also though, be flexible, and our quite amazing flexibility has been achieved by compromising somewhat on strength.
 The neck muscles are also at the mercy of our emotional state.
 All in all, neck pain is thus a common reason for seeking treatment.
 Indeed it now represents the fourth largest cause of disability worldwide (1), and is the second most common musculoskeletal condition treated by professional acupuncturists in the UK (2).
 My own experience is that acupuncture can be of significant help, particularly as Chinese medicine readily recognises and deals with, any emotional factors which are affecting the physical body.

-The first distinction I need to make when you come, is whether the problem is chronic or acute.
+The first distinction I need to make when you seek acupuncture for neck pain, is whether the problem is chronic or acute.
 Taking chronic cases first, these will have persisted for months or years, and may be due to long-term postural problems, occupational factors, old untreated injuries such as whiplash, or degenerative conditions such as osteoarthritis.
 They may be accompanied by restrictions in your range of movement, making reversing a car difficult.
 There may be headaches, pain referred to the shoulders or arms, or sensations such as pins and needles in your fingers.
 A comfortable sleeping position can be hard to find, and if you have been lucky enough to find just the right pillow, then you will be keen not to part with it!
 I will interview you so that we can together establish all the finer details of these and any other symptoms.

 Treatment is usually weekly for a few sessions, with the aim of reaching a more comfortable and settled state, before we start to space the appointments out more.
 If a degenerative condition has been at work for some time, then although treatment is unable to reverse changes which have already taken place, it may however, slow the rate of further deterioration, and leave you feeling that the condition is less burdensome.